Skip to Content

 Brown County Assault & Battery Defense Attorney

-Experienced Defense Against Assault & Battery Charges in Texas
+Experienced Assault & Battery Defense Lawyer in Texas

 Assault and battery are two of the most common criminal charges in Texas.
 While they are often charged together, they are two separate offenses.
 Assault is the act of threatening or causing physical harm to another person, while battery is the act of causing physical harm to another person.
 Both offenses are taken very seriously by the state, and a conviction can result in severe penalties.